DenoGrad: A Gradient-Based Framework for Data Refinement in Tabular and Time-Series Learning: Experimental Set-up

 \section{Experimental Set-up}

-We conducted a series of experiments to evaluate the effectiveness of our denoising framework, DenoGrad.
-Our study focuses on tabular and time-series problems, using five real-world datasets and two synthetic ones for each category.
-To demonstrate the strong performance of DenoGrad, we compared it against seven state-of-the-art denoising methods, which were introduced in \Cref{sec:background;subsec:denoising}.
+We conducted a comprehensive experimental study to evaluate DenoGrad on both tabular regression and time-series forecasting across ten real-world datasets.
+To assess robustness, we benchmark DenoGrad against seven SOTA denoising methods introduced in Section \ref{sec:background;subsec:denoising}.